 But it didn't deter you?

 It definitely made the experience a lot realer a lot faster.
 But it also got me pretty hooked.
 That sounds really counterintuitive when you say it out loud.

 What do you hunt for?

 Sailfish and marlin are the prize fish in any fishing discipline.
 They are prize fish even to just see – but to spear them is next level.

 What's the process?

+Right.
 How do you know where the fish are?
-Do you use fishfinder technology?
+Do you use fish finder technology and that?

 No, it's all done by sight, and by reading the birds.
 If you see birds diving down on shoals of baitfish, you can take a guess at what fish are attacking the baitfish.

 You'll be waiting for a while some days; you won't even get a call in.
 But when it happens, it happens in a split second.
 You get a shout from the captain who is spotting from a bird tower on top of the boat, usually swearing and yelling that there's something big in the water.
 There's often no time to put on your masks or load guns.
 You have to jump off the back of the boat, while it's still moving, into boat wake, swim below the bubbles, open your eyes and hope that dark shadow isn't a mako or a tiger shark staring back at you.